 Such an approach to decision making means that when management make the decisions about learning and teaching not only don’t have good data to base their decision on.
 They are also making decisions on the basis of one of the following categories of teaching experience:

 only taught recently with a significant amount of support; (this means they don’t have to experience all the low level “make work” that consumes so much time)

-- haven’t taught for a number of years;
+haven’t taught for a number of years;

 have never taught within the local context; or

 have never taught.

 For individual academics, they are stuck with the “garbage data” from their own courses and their own gut feel.
 Since teaching at University is mostly a solo activity, there is little or no opportunity to compare and contrast with the experience of others.
 Even when the opportunity does arise, it has to be done with “garbage data”.

 Support staff, be they instructional designers, academic developers or IT folk, are almost entirely without data, which means they can’t target their assistance.
 They have to take a one size fits all (i.e. one size that helps no-one) approach.
 Mainly because what data that is available about learning and teaching is only available to the teacher or their line supervisor.

 Students, well they are at the bottom of the pile.
 They get essentially no indication of how where the sit with respect to other students. etc.